 Methotrexate (shown at left) is a very interesting compound.
-Its history began with FDA approval in 1953 for oncology use.
+Its history began with FDA approval in 1953 f

 It gets the job done by inhibiting folic acid breakdown.